Industries that sell their products or services primarily to consumers outside the settlement.

 A market center for the exchange of services by people attracted from the surrounding area.

-A theory that explains the distribution of services, based on the fact that settlements serve as centers of market areas for services' larger settlements are fewer and farther apart than smaller settlements and provide services for a larger number of people who are willing to travel further.
+A theory that explains the distribution of services based on the fact that settlements serve as centers of market areas for services; larger settlements are fewer and farther apart than smaller settlements and provide services for a larger number of people who are willing to travel farther.

-A sovereign state comprising a city and its immediate hinterland.
+A sovereign state compromising a city and its immediate hinterland.

 A rural settlement in which the houses and farm buildings of each family are situated close to each other and fields surround the settlement.